Click on any of the topics below to find answers about financial reporting. If you can’t find the answers you are looking for, please contact us.

-Under Part 7 of the FMC Act although the FMC reporting entity, rather than its directors, has the primary responsibility for preparation, audit and lodgment of financial statements, the directors are also treated as being liable for contraventions of any financial reporting obligations.
-Directors retain responsibility for the governance of the FMC reporting entity, including preparation of compliant financial statements.
+Although FMC reporting entities, rather than their directors, have the primary responsibility for preparation, audit and lodgment of financial statements, the directors are also treated as being liable for contraventions of any financial reporting obligations.
+Directors are responsible for the governance of the FMC reporting entity, including preparation of compliant financial statements.

 When do I have to lodge my financial statements?

-You have four months after your balance date to lodge your financial statements with the Companies Office.
+You have 4 months after your balance date to lodge your financial statements with the Companies Office.